Azure/aml-run/README.md

 ## Usage

-The Azure Machine Learning Run action will allow you to run an experiment run or a training pipeline on Azure Machine Learning.
-The action will take the training script passed to it from your repository and use that to run a model training run as an experiment unless a pipeline.yaml file is specified and then a pipeline will be run.
+The Azure Machine Learning Run action will allow you to submit a run (Estimmator, ScriptRunConfig, ML Pipeline) to Azure Machine Learning.

+TODO: The action will take the training script passed to it from your repository and use that to run a model training run as an experiment unless a pipeline.yaml file is specified and then a pipeline will be run.

 This action requires an AML workspace to be created or attached to via the [aml-workspace](https://github.com/Azure/aml-workspace) action and some compute resources to be available, which can be managed via the [aml-compute](https://github.com/Azure/aml-compute) action.